 From the Queen of Fado, Amalia Rodrigues, to poet Fernando Pessoa, painter Amadeo de Souza-Cardoso and film director Manoel de Oliveira, here, the random is always compounded with the wonderful.

-Nestled in Lisbon’s creative cobbled neighbourhood, Amoreiras, just off a leafy square and 20-minutes from downtown, Casa Amora is surrounded by hotspot neighbourhoods and enviable shopping, from antique to young, modern designer.
-Mere minutes from the classic antique shopping off Rua de Sao Bento, Casa Amora is also near Rua da Escola Politécnica, particularly well known for the ultra-cool Príncipe Real, filled with new hotspot restaurants, young designer stores and trendy antiques, from Tapisco to Cevicharia to Less.
+Nestled in Lisbon’s creative cobbled neighbourhood, Amoreiras, just off a leafy square and 20-minutes from downtown, Casa Amora is surrounded by hotspot neighbourhoods and enviable shopping, from antique to young and modern designer.
+Mere minutes from the classic antique shopping off Rua de Sao Bento, Casa Amora is also near Rua da Escola Politécnica, particularly well known for the ultra-cool Príncipe Real, filled with new of-the-now restaurants, young designer stores and trendy antiques, from Tapisco to Cevicharia and brand Less.

 Casa Amora is also 7km from Embaixada - one of Lisbon's most iconic buildings and cool shopping hub - this new-Arabian palace turned chic innovative culture den is where Portuguese fashion, craftsmanship, design, gastronomy and culture is celebrated.
 Next door to Casa Amora are also hotspot neighbourhoods Bairro Alto and Baixa-Chiado, and within easy walking distance is nearby fashionable Avenida da Liberdade.
 Should the beach call you, it is only a 15-minute bus ride away.